 - Take away the finger and leave the ice unmoved for 2 minutes.

 - Grabbing by the thread, slowly lift the ice cubes.

 - If the thread is not sticking on the ice, try steps 4-8 again but leave it untouched for a longer time.

 Water freezes and becomes ice when its surrounding is equal to or lower than 32 degrees F (0 degree Celsius).

 Ice melts and becomes water when its surrounding is equal to or higher than 32 degrees F (0 degree C).

 This temperature, 32 degree F (0 degree C), is called the freezing point.

-Salt slows down the freezing, but not the melting.
-So ice melts faster.
-When ice melts, it takes energy (heat) from the surroundings.
-Since the ice is artificially melting faster, it takes more energy than normal, lowering the surface temperature to below 0 degree C. So salt lowers the freezing point of water.
+As the ice is artificially melting faster, it takes more energy than normal, lowering the surface temperature to below 0 degree C.

 When a thread is placed on the ice’s surface, the freezing process trapped the thread inside the newly formed ice.
 So you can lift the ice cube using the thread.

 Are you disappointed that there is no real ice fishing in this science project?
 To help you feel better, here is a cartesian diver experiment on how fish rises and dives. :)